Sayani26/matrix_digraph/README.md

 # matrix_digraph

-Supplementary materials for the paper *Digraph Arborescences and Matrix Determinants*.
+This repository contains python codes to explore the connection between matrix determinants and directed graphs, as embodied in the matrix-tree and matrix-forest theorems and described in the paper *Digraph Arborescences and Matrix Determinants* by S. Ghosh and B. S. Meyer.
 The python codes may require installation of the packages [numpy](https://numpy.org) and [networkx](https://networkx.org).
 To create graph figures, install [pygraphviz](https://pygraphviz.github.io).

 ## Preliminaries